nju161250102/AutoAppointment/README.md

 # AutoAppointment
-> Note: This script is for learning and exchange, and all use of the consequences of your own!
+> Note: This script is only available for private study.
+All the consequences caused are undertaken by its own users.

 ### Usage